Identity and Access Management in the Healthcare Industry

 An increasingly common requirement is that patients wish to share sensitive health data extracted from IoT devices and wearables such as smartwatches but struggle to do this in a secure and controlled manner.
 Enabling patients to do this would contribute towards improving health outcomes and providing quality patient care and patient satisfaction.

 IAM solutions can provide user managed access mechanisms to enable this level of controlled data sharing between patients and healthcare providers.

-A lot of healthcare procedures including the administering of certain medication or scheduling surgery can require approval from multiple people.
-For example, a single surgery can require approval from a senior specialist as well as consent from the patient/guardian.
+Many healthcare procedures including the administering of medication or scheduling surgery can require approval from multiple personnel.
+For example, a single surgery can require approval from a senior specialist and consent from the patient/guardian.
 These kinds of requirements can be easily handled using an IAM solution to set up approval workflows and handle the communication between two different kinds of systems.

 These are just a few ways in which IAM functions contribute to better digital operations in healthcare.
-WSO2 Identity Server is one such IAM product that provides comprehensive support and strong functionality to kickstart building a centralized and regionalized healthcare system in your area.
-Learn more about how WSO2 offers a robust healthcare solution with our integration platform.
+WSO2 Identity Server is one such IAM product that provides comprehensive support and robust functionality to kickstart building a centralized and regionalized healthcare system in your area.
+Learn more about how WSO2 offers a comprehensive healthcare solution with our integration platform.